cmu-hgc-mac/.github/profile/README.md

 # MAC Projects

 This flowchart outlines the various steps of HGCal Silicon Module Assembly at a Module Assembly Center (MAC).
-The code associated with the various steps are linked below.
+The [repositories](https://github.com/orgs/cmu-hgc-mac/repositories) associated with the various steps are linked below.

 ```mermaid
 graph TD